norman784/baxel/Readme.md

 Baxel
 ---

-Baxel is a MVC web framework build on top of [Koa](http://koajs.com), it born because there is no simple project that, IMO, doesn't is flexible and simple to use, and witch adopt the MVC architecture.
+Baxel is a MVC web framework build on top of [Koa](http://koajs.com) framework, it born because there is no simple project that, IMO, doesn't is flexible and simple to use, and witch adopt the MVC architecture.